 O. Document a program to support the establishment of natural lawns and native landscaping, possibly including public presentations of Audubon’s Plants for Birds Initiative (contact them for a presentation kit).

 This program began with a public showing of "Hometown Habitat, Stories of Bringing Nature Home" at the Hales Corners Library on June 21, 2018.
 It was sponsored by the Hales Corners Environmental Committee.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

-The Village of Hales Corners has been a participant in the Arbor Foundation’s “Tree City USA” program for 18 years and continues their participation in the program yearly.
+The Village of Hales Corners has been a participant in the Arbor Day Foundation’s “Tree City USA” program since 2000 and continues their participation in the program yearly.